rkirsling/dlox/README.md

 # dlox

-A Dart port of the Lox language interpreter (http://www.craftinginterpreters.com/).
+A Dart port of jlox, the Lox language's AST interpreter (http://www.craftinginterpreters.com/).

+See also [cclox](https://github.com/rkirsling/cclox) for my C++ port of the bytecode VM.

 Supported language extensions:
 - Block comments (`/* ... */`)